DaniXmir/GlassVr/README.md

 # Setup
 1. download the .rar in the Releases tab and extract it, you will see 2 folders
 2. put the "glassvedriver" folder in C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
+3. make sure that you'r glasses are connected, set as the primary display and resolution is set to 1920x1080(even if you glasses support resolutions higher)
-3. open steamvr
+4. open steamvr
-4. in "glassvrserver" folder, click on main.exe to launch the server
+5. in "glassvrserver" folder, click on main.exe to launch the server

-you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation (dont panic if you can't move or resize the view window, i'll explain that in the troubleshooting section)
+you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation

-fullscreen -> set Prop_DisplayDebugMode_Bool to false
-fullscreen = lag

 now you need to change some settings in the "settings.json"

+{

+    "controller/tracker": "controller",
+    "index": 1,
+    "ipd": -0.2,
+    "head to eye dist": -0.14,
+    "offsets": {
+        "position x": 0,
+        "position y": 0.0,
+        "position z": 0.0,
+        "rotation yaw": -3.25,
+        "rotation pitch": 0.89,
+        "rotation roll": -2.0
+    }
+}

 - "controller/tracker": set to "controller" to track a controller, set to "tracker" to track a tracker